Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Use USM

-Like Sample 1, this sample employs parallel_for to add two vectors. e.wait() waits for everything submitted to the queue before it completes.
+Like Sample 1, this sample uses parallel_for to add two vectors. e.wait() waits for everything submitted to the queue before it completes.
 For example, a copy back computed result from the device local memory to the host memory:

 // Create the range object for the arrays.